Felixdiamond/chromaflow/README.md

 After running the script:
 1. Open the Extensions app
 2. Go to 'User Themes' settings
-3. Select 'Marble-extracted-dark' (or light) from the dropdown
+3. Select your theme from the dropdown (default name combines wallpaper name and color)

 ## Contributing